 Only a 45-minute drive from the city this beautiful beach is a must-visit for anyone who loves nature.

 Also located near Bethells Beach is Lake Wainumu (commonly called Bethells Lake), Bethells Cave, and O’Neils Bay.
-With all these stunning sites to see you certainly won’t get bored on your trip out there.
+With all of these stunning sites to see you certainly won’t get bored on your trip out there.

 - Getting to Bethells Beach